MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-setup-email.md

 > [!NOTE]
 > The **Microsoft 365** and **Current User** extensions use the accounts you set up for users in the Microsoft 365 admin centre for your Microsoft 365 subscription.
 To send email using the extensions, users must have a valid licence for Exchange Online.
+>
+> Additionally, external users, such as delegated admins and external accountants, cannot use these extensions to send email messages from [!INCLUDE[prod_short](includes/prod_short.md)].

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4JsUk]